 The Court held that the words published in their natural and ordinary meaning imputed to C the following:

-That C was a rude and inconsiderate lawyer which caused everyone present in court, including the judge, to be uncomfortable;
+- That C was a rude and inconsiderate lawyer who caused everyone present in court, including the judge, to be uncomfortable;

-That C’s impolite and non-compliant conduct caused the judge to become angry and/or upset so as to cause the judge to walk out of the court without warning.
+- That C’s impolite and non-compliant conduct caused the judge to become angry or upset so as to cause the judge to walk out of the court without warning.